Energy Correlators Resolving Proton Spin: Current Fragmentation and TMD Factorization

+Equations~(\ref{eq:fac-beam}) and (\ref{eq:SIDIS-fac-semi-CS}) capture the back-to-back limit of the energy correlations observable defined in Eq.~(\ref{eq:mellin-EEC}), upon performing an appropriate change of variables from $(x,y,q_T)$ to $(x,Q,\ln \tau)$.
+The relation between the jet transverse momentum $q_T$ and the hadron rapidity $Y$ is given by

+while $y$ is related to the hard scale $Q$ through $Q^2=x y E^2_\mathrm{cm}$.
+The Mellin-$N$ space results are obtained by Mellin transforming the $x$ space expressions.

-\end{widetext} Fig.~(\ref{fig:EEC-btob}) shows the N${}^3$LL perturbative resummation of Bjorken weighted energy correlators.
-In Fig.~(\ref{fig:EEC-btob}) (a,b), we present Mellin space results by weighting eq.~(\ref{eq:SIDIS-fac-semi-CS}) with Bjorken weight $x^{N-1}$, we choose $N=5$ to suppress the small-x contributions, and we have implemented BLNY18~\cite{Sun:2014dqm} non-perturbative model therein.
-While in Fig.~(\ref{fig:EEC-btob}) (c,d), no $b_\ast$ prescription is applied.
-Instead, a $q_T$ cut is introduced to maintain control over non-perturbative modes.
-In the plots, we choose $q_T^\text{cut} = 3\text{GeV}$, which effectively excludes the genuinely confined modes and places the observable within perturbative regime.
-To access the genuinely non-perturbative region, one may release the cutoff.
-This opens a window for studying TMD physics in a model-independent way~\cite{Ebert:2022cku}, highlighting a key advantage of the energy correlation observable over the conventional $q_T$ spectrum.
+Figure~\ref{fig:EEC-btob} displays the N${}^3$LL-resummed Bjorken-$x$ weighted energy correlators for both unpolarized and polarized cases.
+In Fig.~\ref{fig:EEC-btob}(a) and \ref{fig:EEC-btob}(b), we present Mellin space results by weighting Eq.~(\ref{eq:SIDIS-fac-semi-CS}) with Bjorken weight $x^{N-1}$, we choose $N=5$ to suppress the small-$x$ contributions, and we have implemented BLNY18~\cite{Sun:2014dqm} nonperturbative model therein.
+Specifically, we approximate the initial-state TMDs by their twist-2 matchings onto collinear PDFs~\cite{Luo:2019hmp,Luo:2019bmw,Luo:2020epw,Ebert:2020qef,Ebert:2020yqt,Zhu:2025gts} while the higher-twist contributions are modeled using the BLNY18 parametrizations given below